email format sample

 • The email closing should support the email format and the nature of the content.

-• If the email is long, reiterate the main concern, request, or issue to emphasize.
+• If the email is long, reiterate the primary concern, request, or issue to emphasize.

 6. Show Gratitude

 It’s important to show gratitude in your emails, especially when someone has done something for you or has provided you with information.
-Adding a simple “thank you” to your message can make the recipient feel appreciated and valued.
-This can help to build a positive relationship between you and the recipient.
+Adding a simple “thank you” to your message can make the recipient feel appreciated and valued, helping to build a positive relationship between you and the recipient.
 Incorporating a thank you message in your email signature is also a good practice to show appreciation.

 • Keep your thank you message concise and sincere.
 Avoid using generic or impersonal phrases.